One of Pete Carroll’s ‘football soul mates’ says he doesn’t think Seahawks will sign Colin Kaepernick

 [Colin Kaepernick and the Seahawks kind of need each other.
 So will it happen?]

-If Seattle is off the table, Kaepernick might have to wait until the inevitable training camp injuries to sign on with a team (as PFT’s Michael David Smith suggests) because there simply aren’t many teams with an open roster spot right now.
+If Seattle is off the table, Kaepernick might have to wait until the inevitable training camp injuries to sign on with a team (as Pro Football Talk’s Michael David Smith suggests) because there simply aren’t many teams with an open roster spot right now.